-It is great to share indigenous texts with your little ones that take place in the present day.
-This will give indigenous children the opportunity to see themselves within the text (what we call the “mirror” in the educational field) and children who are not of indigenous ethnicity, to have insight into other cultures (a “window”).
+Some of the books on this list are older and some of the books are modern.
+It is great to share indigenous texts with your little ones that take place in the present day, because we often see representations of a more historical time and way of life.
+Indigenous children will have the opportunity to see themselves within the text (what we call the “mirror” in the librarianship/educational field) and children who are not Indigenous will have insight into other cultures (a “window”).

 "This beautiful bedtime poem, written by acclaimed Inuit throat singer Celina Kalluk, describes the gifts given to a newborn baby by all the animals of the Arctic.
 Lyrically and tenderly told by a mother speaking to her own little "Kulu," an Inuktitut term of endearment often bestowed upon babies and young children, this visually stunning book is infused with the traditional Inuit values of love and respect for the land and its animal inhabitants."-- Provided by publisher.Find in catalog